-Our Trustees and Ambassadors voluntarily support the charity by helping us develop further whilst sharing a passion for making a difference and spreading the good word of our work.
+Our Trustees and Ambassadors voluntarily support the charity to help us develop whilst sharing a passion for making a difference and spreading the good word of our work.

 Our President, Patrons, Trustees and Ambassadors voluntarily act as representatives for our charity using their extensive networks across the county and beyond.
 Sharing in our passion and vision for the charity, they support our events and activities, help us to raise awareness and gain additional support.